openwisp/openwisp-monitoring/README.rst

 - ``metric``: ``Metric`` object whose data is being stored in timeseries database
 - ``values``: metric data that is being stored in the timeseries database

-This signal is emitted for every metric after the write operation is sent to the timeseries database.
-Since the write operation is run in the background and may be retried on failures, using the ``post_metric_write`` signal does not guarantee the receiver function will be called after the data has been written, only after the request to write it has been sent.
+This signal is emitted for every metric after the write operation is successfully executed in the background.

 Management commands
 -------------------